DaniusKalv/dk_c_lib/README.md

 | dk_twi_mngr    | TWI manager that implements a queue buffer on top of nrf_twi_mngr |

 ### Toolchain
-I heavily modified the Makefile provided by Nordic to include a lot of aditional commands.
+I heavily modified the Makefile provided by Nordic to include a lot of additional commands.

 | Command | Description |
 |---|---|